Parallel Logical Measurements via Quantum Code Surgery: Fault-tolerance proofs

 The spacetime stabilisers at $t=t_o$ have the generating set \begin{itemize} \item A stabiliser check operator $\tilde{s}_j$, $A_v$ or $B_p$ at time $t$. \item A pair of $X_i$ ($Z_i$) operator faults at time $t$, $t+1$, together with measurement faults on all checks $s_j$ which do not commute with $X_i$ ($Z_i$). \item A Pauli $Z_e$ fault on a hyperedge data qubit at time $t$, along with an $X_e$-measurement read-out fault at time $t+\frac{1}{2}$. \item A Pauli $X_e$ fault on a hyperedge data qubit at time $t$. \item A Pauli $X_e$ error on a hyperedge data qubit at time $t-1$ along with measurement errors on incident $A_v$ checks at time $t-\frac{1}{2}$. \end{itemize}

 Together with the spacetime detectors, faults and stabilisers before and after the unbranching, one can then use the same arguments as in Lemma~\ref{lem:spacetime_fd} to conclude that unbranching has fault-distance $d$.
 Because of the `padding', we need only measure out the new data qubits and pre-existing stabilisers once.
-We argue that, as with branching and gauging logical measurements, should the next operation on the code be suitably fault-tolerant this padding is unnecessary.
+We argue that, as with branching and gauging logical measurements, this padding is typically unnecessary in practice.